 Disney Cruise Line does not allow smoking in Guest staterooms.
 Smoking is also prohibited in all interior spaces throughout our ships.
-Beginning November 15, 2013, a new rule will go into effect where smoking will also be prohibited on stateroom verandahs.
+In addition, smoking is also be prohibited on stateroom verandahs.
 Smoking (including the use of electronic cigarettes) is only permitted in designated areas of the ship.
 Guests found smoking in their staterooms or on their verandahs will be charged a $250 stateroom recovery fee, which covers deep cleaning that includes air filter replacement, carpet extraction and the cleaning and replacement of drapes, comforters, blankets and pillows, along with verandah cleaning and maintenance.

 - Outdoors on Deck 4 starboard side from 6 p.m. to 6 a.m. only

 - Deck 4 port side, aft, the outside Promenade Deck from 6:00 p.m. to 6:00 a.m.